AnisSubba/Maven_Example/README.md

 * looking at the Maven package build by Apaache
 * it is a Central Reposity
 * It is project creation and dependency management

+* Need to look at the documentation at oracle